mosquito/crew/example/README.md

 ============

 This example is a demonstration of the module CREW.
-You need install and run Rabbitmq before rubbung this example.
+You need install and run Rabbitmq before running this example.

 Master
 ------

-Master it's http server based on tornado for running please install tornado
+Master is http server based on tornado.
+For running, please install tornado:

 	pip install tornado